 “Americans no longer place importance on traditional elements of the Dream: 70 percent say you don’t have to be wealthy to achieve the Dream; 65 percent say you don’t need a college degree; 71 percent and 70 percent, respectively, say marriage and children aren’t essential; 59 percent say you don’t have to own a home.
 Instead, Americans say that a sense of personal fulfillment is key in assessing whether they have achieved the Dream.”

 Essentially, Americans want to do what makes them feel good.
 When used for the right reasons, cosmetic surgery is a worthy investment that has the potential to significantly increase a person’s confidence and improve their overall quality of life.
-Whether it’s a breast reduction, tummy tuck, scar revision, or other cosmetic procedure, Dr. Bitar can help you achieve your aesthetic goals.
+Whether it’s a breast reduction, tummy tuck, or other cosmetic procedure, Dr. Bitar can help you achieve your aesthetic goals.

 If you are interested in a cosmetic procedure around the Fairfax, Alexandria, McLean, or Reston areas, contact the Bitar Cosmetic Surgery Institute to schedule a consultation.
 Please feel free to call (703) 206-0506 or fill out our online request form today.